Xiao-dong-Wang/Multifidelity-GP/README.md

 Codes reimplemented here is based on the idea from the following paper:

-Nonlinear information fusion algorithms for data-efficient multi-fidelity modelling, P. Perdikaris, et al. Proc.
+- P. Perdikaris, M. Raissi, A. Damianou, N. Lawrence, and G. E. Karniadakis, “Nonlinear information fusion algorithms for data-efficient multifidelity modelling,” *Proc.
 R. Soc.
-A-17
+A*, vol. 473, no. 2198, p.
+20160751, 2017.

 ## Usage
 See *run.sh*.